wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot.md

 ```

 ## 3 – Log Verification

 Cowrie logs are stored under `/cowrie/var/log/cowrie/cowrie.log`.
-To verify this is working as expected, I attempted to ssh into our Honeypot on port 2222 from another virtual machine.
+To verify this is working as expected, I attempted to SSH into our Honeypot on port 2222 from another virtual machine.
 This was correctly logged, shown below:

 ```
 cowrie@my-ip-address:~/cowrie/var/log/cowrie$ tail -f cowrie.log